johnbamberg/johnbamberg.github.io/publications.md

 - Simpler foundations for the hyperbolic plane,
 Forum Mathematicum,
 with Tim Penttila. [doi](https://doi.org/10.1515/forum-2022-0268)
+- Affine vector space partitions,
+Designs, Codes and Cryptography,
+with Yuval Filmus, Ferdinand Ihringer, and Sascha Kurz.

 ## Submitted

 - Codes and designs in Johnson graphs from symplectic actions on quadratic forms,
 with Alice Devillers, Mark Ioppolo, Cheryl E. Praeger.
-- Affine vector space partitions,
-with Yuval Filmus, Ferdinand Ihringer, and Sascha Kurz.
 - On the $430$-cap of $PG(6,4)$ having two intersection sizes with respect to hyperplanes.
 - On Bruen chains, with Jesse Lansdown and Geertrui Van de Voorde.
 - FinInG: a package for finite incidence geometry,